dokumentacion/planaria/api.md

 - `onmempool`: an event handler for handling realtime mempool transactions
 - `onblock`: an event handler for handling new block events
 - `onrestart`: an event handler for when the state machine restarts (used to do cleanup, etc. for handling unexpected crashes or restarts)
+- `oncreate`: the event handler that gets triggered EXACTLY once when the state machine starts for the first time (This is determined by the machine clock. `oncreate` is triggered when the machine's clock is the same as the `from` attribute.
+This means once the crawler starts progressing, the clock will become larger than the `from` attribute and `oncreate` will not be triggered.

 ## API